SquadcastHub/terraform-provider-squadcast/docs/data-sources/team_role.md

 ### Read-Only

-- `abilities` (List of String) All the abilities attached to a role.
+- `abilities` (Set of String) All the abilities attached to a role.
 - `default` (Boolean) Role is default.
 - `id` (String) Role id.